sblisesivdin/pint/README.md

 > [!IMPORTANT]
 > **gpaw-tools** has evolved and is now called **Pint**!
->
-> The **gpaw-tools** project started as a script that only used ASE and GPAW, but over 4 years, it became code that uses many libraries such as ASAP3, phonopy, Elastic, and others.
-It is now being rewritten to > incorporate modern Machine Learning capabilities (MACE, CHGNet, SevenNet) into its complex structure.
+> The **gpaw-tools** project began as a script that utilized only ASE and GPAW.
+Still, over the course of four years, it evolved into code that leverages multiple libraries, including ASAP3, Phonopy, Elastic, OpenKIM, and others.
+It is now being rewritten to > incorporate modern Machine Learning capabilities (MACE, CHGNet, SevenNet) into its structure.
 >
 > **Pint** is still in beta.
 Please continue to use **gpaw-tools** until further notice.